DewofyourYouth/DewofyourYouth.github.io/_posts/2021-01-30-some-thoughts-on-modeling.md

         return iter(getattr(self, "instances", []))

 # This just creates the table
-# Should probably take a string for the table name and lists for columns and types so it could be leveraged for all tables.
+# Should probably take a string for the table name and
+# namedtuples for columns and types -
+# so it could be leveraged for all tables.
 def create_cheese_table():
     try:
         cur.execute(f"CREATE TABLE IF NOT EXISTS cheese (id SERIAL, name varchar);")